beebright - stock.adobe.com

 One way to categorise botnets is by the technology they adopt for their command and control (C&C) mechanism.
 In terms of C&C, the architecture of a botnet can be either centralised (see Figure 1) or decentralised (see Figure 2).

 In the first category, the bots communicate with one or more servers using the client-server model.
-The first generation of centralised botnets used internet relay chat (IRC) channels to communicate with the C&C server.
+The generation of centralised botnets used internet relay chat (IRC) channels to communicate with the C&C server.
 However, due to the single-point-of-failure nature of centralised architectures, the criminals started developing botnets that were based on peer-to-peer (P2P) communications, overcoming the problem of the previous generation of botnets.

 Indeed, P2P botnets, having the advantage of resilience and robustness, formed an even greater threat to organisations, but they also have two major drawbacks.
 To begin with, their maintenance is very difficult because of the complexity of their deployment and development and, secondly, since there is no longer a central C&C server, the herder might not have full control of the botnet any more.